worldamazing/plan/docs/overview.md

 ### Q: What happens to large companies or multinational corporations under the GI?
 Will the GI purchase them?
 **A:** The GI isn’t focused on purchasing or taking over businesses.
 Instead, it evaluates whether the work being done by these companies is beneficial to society.
 Businesses are ultimately made up of people, and the GI provides opportunities for those individuals to transition into the GI system, continuing their work in a way that aligns with societal well-being.

-For large corporations and multinationals that provide useful goods and services—such as technology, logistics, and essential resources—the GI will look to integrate these efforts through a transition plan.
+For large corporations and multinationals that provide useful goods and services, such as technology, logistics, and essential resources, the GI will look to integrate these efforts through a transition plan.
 This could involve continuing their work within the GI framework, but with a focus on sustainability, equitable resource distribution, and community well-being.
 For example, companies like Apple, Google, or Amazon may have valuable resources and technologies that could be adapted to serve the GI’s goals, and the people working for these companies would have the opportunity to continue their projects within the GI.

 However, if there is resistance or if a business model no longer aligns with the GI’s values, individuals could choose to leave their roles and join the GI directly.
-In cases where a company or industry is deemed inefficient or unnecessary—such as those that exist solely for profit without contributing to the greater good—those businesses may naturally dissolve.
+In cases where a company or industry is deemed inefficient or unnecessary, such as those that exist solely for profit without contributing to the greater good, those businesses may naturally dissolve.
 But the people who worked in those industries will have a secure place within the GI, with opportunities to transition into new, meaningful work.

 Ultimately, the focus will be on whether a business is useful, and for those that are, there will be opportunities to integrate into the GI's vision for a sustainable and inclusive future.
 Businesses that can’t or won’t adapt will fade, but all employees will find their place within the GI system.